askasckr/recommend/README.md

 ### Endpoints: (for live api end points are avialable here https://intense-oasis-48244.herokuapp.com )
 ------------
+#### Note: All the requests expect Client-Id in header to distinguish the clients.

 1. To get all the predefined portfolios as list: